Will you have to pay a penalty in 2014 for not having health insurance? Tax penalty explained – Affordable Care Act

 The Affordable Care Act will expand coverage to many Americans in several different facets, and 2014 is a critical year for implementation of several mandates within the law.
 These deadlines have important implications for business and families throughout the country.
 For real estate professionals, it’s important to understand some of the more complex pieces of the act regarding taxes.
 Starting in 2014 new tax penalties can be enforced for those who do not obtain minimal health insurance also known as Essential Benefits (Individual Mandate).

-To encourage all American’s to pursue and purchase health insurance the Affordable Care Act is going to implement an individual mandate, requiring everyone to obtain healthcare coverage.
-Those individuals who do not obtain healthcare coverage are required to pay a penalty.
+To encourage all American’s to pursue and purchase health insurance the Affordable Care Act implemented the individual mandate, requiring everyone to have healthcare coverage.
+Those individuals who do not have healthcare coverage are required to pay a penalty.
 This is referred to as a tax for those who do not opt into health insurance exchanges or other healthcare coverage.
-If a family does not fall within the federal poverty guidelines, the fee is on a scheduled raise rate per year, beginning with $95 per person in 2014, $325 per person in 2015, and $695 per person in the year 2016.
+If a family does not fall within the federal poverty guidelines, the fee is on a scheduled raise rate per year, beginning with $95 per person 1% of your income in 2014 or , $325 per person or 2% of your income in 2015, and $695 per person or 2.5% of your income in the year 2016 (you pay whichever is larger).
 For families, the health insurance tax is generated based on federal poverty guidelines.
-To avoid the penalty you should shop for major medical (essential benefits) on the Member Health Insurance Exchange or Government exchange (no added value member insurance benefits will be available on government exchanges).
+To avoid the penalty you should shop for major medical (essential benefits) on the Member Health Insurance Exchange or Public (government) exchange.

 One of the primary goals of healthcare reform was to enable small businesses to provide affordable healthcare options for their businesses.
 Effective in 2010, small businesses were empowered with tax credits for their contributions towards employee healthcare plans.
 This applies to any employer who contributes 50% or more towards employee health costs.